 There are a couple of alternative options that you may want to consider, instead of finding a pet-friendly rental car.

-The other alternative?
+The final alternative?
 Honestly, I must admit that as a pet owner, there is a huge advantage in Australia in buying a car, such as on this website.
 If you have your own car, no one can stop you from transporting your pet in the car.

 Tips for Renting a Car with a Pet